 Welcome to meagreresource.com – the website of Mark Vernon & meagre resource productions…

-Mark Vernon is a Glasgow based sound artist whose practice is focused upon audio archaeology, magnetic memory and found sounds.
-Operating on the fringes of sound art, music and broadcasting, his works main concerns are with field recording, the manipulation of environmental sounds and the power of the disembodied voice.
+Mark Vernon is a Glasgow based sound artist whose practice focuses upon field recording, the manipulation of environmental sounds and acousmatic presence.
+Operating on the fringes of sound art, music and broadcasting, his work explores ideas of audio archaeology, magnetic memory and the reappropriation of found sounds.
 A rich collection of domestic tape recordings; audio letters, dictated notes, answer-phone messages and other lost voices often find their way into his bewitching soundworlds.
-These diverse elements are distilled into radiophonic compositions for broadcast, fixed media and live performances.
+These diverse elements are distilled into radiophonic compositions for broadcast, fixed media and live performance.

 A keen advocate of radio as an art form, he co-runs and curates Glasgow’s art radio station, Radiophrenia.
 He was a founding member of Glasgow’s Radio Tuesday collective and went on to set up several other RSL art radio projects in the UK including Hair Waves, Efford FM and Nowhere Island Radio.
 He has produced programmes internationally for stations including Resonance FM, VPRO, Sound Art Radio, Radio Revolten, Deutschland Radio Kultur, Radio Cona, Ears Have Ears, Kunstradio, Wavefarm, RADIA, EBU and the BBC.

 Since 2011 he has co-run Lights Out Listening Group – a bi-monthly listening event focused on creative uses of sound and radio that takes place in complete darkness.